robshelly/cloud-technology-term-paper/README.md

 # Cloud Technolog Term Paper

 This repo contains the script and associated files for setting up the initial infrastructure for the practical element of the term paper.
-Also containes is a very basic sample node app which is used ass the app to be deployed in the practical element.
+Also contained is a very basic sample node app which is used as the app to be deployed in the practical element.

 ## Description of Term Paper